 Eliminating eggs from your diet can help you live longer.
 Substituting plant-based protein for eggs was associated with a 24 percent lower risk of death for men, and 21 percent lower risk of death for women, according to the study in JAMA Internal Medicine.

-5. Eggs raise your risk of more than just heart disease
+5. Eggs raise your risk of heart disease

 Heart woes, including heart attacks and strokes, are the biggest concerns with eating eggs.
 But that’s not all.
 “You also increase your risk of type 2 diabetes,” Crosby says.
 Blame the saturated fat, cholesterol, and even things like metabolites, which a recent study from the Journal of the American Heart Association found are linked to these diseases.